Sooo how are we doing, you ask?! We are all good and excited to welcome guests back to Sun and Co. in 2021☀️

 6. Protocol If (One Of) These Three Things Happen

 A new lockdown in Javea is an unlikely event.
 In other parts of Spain with minor outbreaks, there have been no lockdowns so far, and when they have occurred they have lasted no longer than a week.
-Another lockdown like the one we suffered in March is being avoided at all costs since it would be a disaster for Spain’s economy.
+Another lockdown like the one we suffered in March 2020 will be avoided at all costs since it would be a disaster for Spain’s economy.

 However, we don’t have a crystal ball and cannot prevent nor predict what exactly is going to happen.
 What we can do is trying to make it easier for you in case you get to experience lockdown with us 🙂

 So should another lockdown happen while you’re at Sun and Co., we’ll be offering you a 30% discount on the normal rates for as long as it lasts.

 Again, the best we can do is to make your change of plans as easy as possible.
 So in case this happens and you’ll have to stay with us, we will also offer you a 30% discount on the normal rate until the situation changes or you decide to leave.